The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * Prepull Soul Sow
 * (If your GCD is < 2.47 pre-pull Pot at 3s on countdown)
-* Harpe at 2s on countdown
+* Harpe shortly after two appears on the countdown
 * Shadow of Death >> Middle weave Potion (If you can’t at two minutes)
 * Soul Slice > Arcane Circle (If your GCD is < 2.47 use AC one GCD earlier) > Gluttony
 * Gibbet